 The General Partner is a wholly-owned subsidiary of Maple Leaf Short Duration Holdings Ltd. All of the directors and officers of the General Partner are also directors and officers of Maple Leaf Short Duration Holdings Ltd. and the Manager.
 Each of Maple Leaf Short Duration Holdings Ltd. and the Manager is controlled by CADO Bancorp Ltd., which is controlled by Hugh Cartwright and Shane Doyle.
-To the knowledge of the General Partner, except as disclosed herein under "Fees and Expenses", "Organization and Management Details of the Partnership - The Portfolio Manager of the Partnership", " - The Manager", " - Conflicts of Interest" and "Liquidity Event and Termination of the Partnership", no director or officer of the General Partner has any interest in any actual material transaction involving the Partnership.
-Without limiting the generality of the foregoing, none of the Manager, the Promoters, the Portfolio Manager or the Industry Advisor will receive any finder's fee, commission or other payment from a Resource Company as a result of the Partnership making an investment in Flow-Through Shares.
+To the knowledge of the General Partner, except as disclosed herein under "Fees and Expenses", "Organization and Management Details of the Partnership - The Portfolio Manager of the Partnership", " - The Manager", " - Conflicts of Interest" and "Liquidity Event and Termination of the Partnership", no director or officer of the General Partner has any interest in any actual material transaction involving the Partnership, or has any interest in any proposed material transaction involving the Partnership of the foregoing, none of the Manager, the Promoters, the Portfolio Manager or the Industry Advisor will receive any finder's fee, commission or other payment from a Resource Company as a result of the Partnership making an investment in Flow-Through Shares.